Patents, trade marks, copyright and designs in South Africa: overview

 A guide to intellectual property law in South Africa.
 The Main IPRs Q&A gives an overview of the protection and enforcement of the following IPRs: patents, trade marks, registered designs, unregistered designs, copyright and confidential information.

-This Q&A is part of the PLC multi-jurisdictional guide to IP law.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/ip-mjg.
+This Q&A is part of the global guide to IP law.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/ip-guide.

 The presentation of information.

 Inventions that would be generally expected to encourage offensive or immoral behaviour.

 Any variety of animal or plant or any essentially biological process for the production of animals or plants, that is not a micro-biological process or the product of such a process.

 Methods of diagnosis or treatment by surgery or therapy of the human or animal body.